Cable (character): Powers and abilities

 Cable was born with telepathic and telekinetic abilities.
 The extent to which he has been able to utilize these powers has varied dramatically throughout his appearances.
 Originally, both were limited by his need to restrain his techno-organic infection, and his powers were negligible compared to his more traditional fighting skills.
 Following the subsidence of the infection, they gradually increased to the point where they were similar in magnitude to those of Nate Grey, to whom he is genetically identical.
 At their height, he demonstrated the ability to simultaneously levitate the floating city of Providence and combat the Silver Surfer.

 Following that story, his powers were burnt out and he replaced both with technological substitutes.
 He later lost and regained his abilities again when he was de-aged during House of M while mending Deadpool's maligned physiology as he progressed to his proper age.
 Cable himself stated that both his telepathy and telekinesis have faded to nothing.

 Cable has fought Wolverine to a stalemate, defeated Captain America in hand-to-hand combat, and defeated Falcon, Red Hulk, and Iron Man using both brute force and wit, all while Cable was in severe pain and hours away from dying of his techno-organic infection.

 When Professor Xavier's son Legion travels back in time to kill Magneto in the "Legion Quest" storyline, Beast notes that Cable possesses "latent time-travel abilities".
 With the assistance of Shi'ar technology, Professor Xavier "jump-starts" this ability while Jean Grey telekinetically holds Cable's body together, allowing Cable to send his consciousness into the past.

 His techno-organic body parts possess enhanced strength and durability, and his techno-organic left eye gives him enhanced eyesight, allowing him to see farther than a normal human and in the infrared spectrum.
 He is also able to interface his techno-organic body parts with other types of machinery, an ability that allows him to hack into computers, open electronic locks, and travel through time.

-In the "Messiah War" storyline, during the fight with his clone, Stryfe, Cable demonstrates the ability to hide others from Stryfe's mental view, implying that at least he retains some of his telepathic powers.
+In the "Messiah War" storyline, during the fight with his clone Stryfe, Cable demonstrates the ability to hide others from Stryfe's mental view, implying that at least he retains some of his telepathic powers.
 He also still possesses some of his telekinesis, but he is using it solely to keep the techno-organic virus in his body at bay.
-As well as holding onto just enough telepathic power to simulate technopathy and facilitate technopathy through the use of future Stark Industries technology.
+As well as holding onto just enough telepathic power to simulate and facilitate technopathy through the use of future Stark Industries technology.